petyosi/react-virtuoso/site/docs/getting-started.md

 ### Customize the Scroll Container

-You can swap the virutoso scroller implementation in order to add custom scroll logic or to integrade a custom scrolling library (like [React scrollbars](https://github.com/malte-wessel/react-custom-scrollbars)).
+You can swap the virutoso scroller implementation in order to add custom scroll logic or to integrate a custom scrolling library (like [React scrollbars](https://github.com/malte-wessel/react-custom-scrollbars)).

 Check the [custom scroll container](/custom-scroll-container) example for a starting point.